SharonV33/guess-that-album/README.md

 By showing the user a blurred version of an album cover, the users can guess which album title belongs to the blurred image.
 In order to really make it a game, I use a score board where I keep track of the amount of correct guessed made by each user.
-After the album is guessed by a user, the album will de-blurr for everyone playing at that moment.
+After the album is guessed by a user, the album will de-blur for everyone playing at that moment.
 The name of the winner will also be displayed for a few seconds.
 After this a new album will be selected and shown (blurred) for the users to guess.
 <img src="https://i.ibb.co/ph2pX3Z/concept.jpg" width="500">

 ## Last.FM api
 For this web app, I use data from the [last.FM api](https://www.last.fm/api).
-I've worked with this API a few times now so I know my way around it.
+I've worked with this API a few times now, so I know my way around it.
 The specific type of data I want is the top albums from the genre "metalcore", Last.FM has a standard function url which allows me to get all the data I want from a single endpoint.
 This function is "get top albums".
 The url which I use as an endpoint is as follows
 ```